 What if I am admitted to UC San Diego after the May 1 Statement of Intent to Register deadline?

 First-year students who submit their Housing Application after May 1 for any reason, including late admission or admission resulting from appeal, are not guaranteed campus Housing for Fall 2014 and forfeit the 2-year guarantee.
-However, we still encourage you to apply so that you will automatically be placed on our Wait List.
+The housing waitlist will open August 1.

 How long will I be on the wait list?

-Vacancies may arise throughout the summer and you will be contacted the moment we are able to offer you a space.
-If you have not been offered a space by early August, please contact our main telephone number 858.534.4010.
+We anticipate being at full capacity for Fall 2014.
+We will, however, still open a waitlist on August 1st.
+In the event a vacancy arises, you will be contacted the moment we are able to offer you a space.
+If you have not been offered a space by mid August, please actively pursue off-campus housing.